To register for a class go to: www.virtus.org

 • Ongoing quarterly evaluation of all areas, rooms, procedures, staff, and volunteers

-• 5 additional cameras will be arriving to provide expanded views of the campus
+• Additional cameras have been added to provide expanded views of the campus

 • Updated Virtus section on Saint Ambrose’s website